decaf-dev/obsidian-dataloom/README.md

 ### Markdown Tables

-Normal Obsidian markdown tables will automatically be rendered as a Notion-Like table.
-If you wish to exclude specific files from become a Notion-like table, you can do so in the settings menu.
-See [Settings](#Settings) below for more information.
+Obsidian markdown tables will automatically be rendered as Notion-Like tables.
+If you wish to exclude tables from becoming Notion-like tables, you can do so in the settings menu.
+See [Excluded Files](#Excluded Files) below for more information.

 ### Hotkeys